 About Vector Data

 Vector data are composed of discrete geometric locations (x,y values) known as vertices that define the “shape” of the spatial object.
-The organization of the vertices, determines the type of vector that we are working with: point, line or polygon.
+The organization of the vertices determines the type of vector that you are working with: point, line or polygon.

 - Points: Each individual point is defined by a single x, y coordinate.
 There can be many points in a vector point file.
 Examples of point data include: sampling locations, the location of individual trees or the location of plots.